ipepe/blog.ipepe.pl/_posts/2020/10-october/2020-10-22-building-pc-tips.md

+---
-# Building a PC tips
+title: Building a PC tips
+categories: pcbuilding
+---

 When building a PC, choosing a motherboard can be quite tricky.
 Fortunately if You know what fetures are You looking for You can use